-- Here at Barnes, our furniture begins as high-quality NC Kiln-dried It is the most effective wood selection for furniture making because of the drying process it undergoes.
+- Here at Barnes, our furniture begins as high-quality NC Kiln-dried maple.
+It is the most effective wood selection for furniture making because of the drying process it undergoes.
 Check out our upcoming in-depth article about this process and the advantages of different lumber species.

 - The framework is the most integral factor to the quality and longevity of upholstered furniture.
 That’s why when it comes to hand-crafting our frames, we use a combination of different joinery methods.
-This includes mortise and tenon joints, dowels, screws, staples, and It is the most secure way to join wood together, and it’s how we’ve been making our furniture for the past forty-plus years.
+This includes mortise and tenon joints, dowels, screws, and staples, It is the most secure way to join wood together, and it’s how we’ve been making our furniture for the past forty-plus years.
 We can guarantee that this is something you won’t find at low-cost “to-go” retail stores.
-Most of their frames are constructed using plywood glued and chip core glued together under high pressure.
+Most of their frames are constructed using plywood and chip core glued together under high pressure.
 While low cost and quick to assemble, this method sacrifices longevity and rigidity.

 The Spring Up